First Presbyterian Church of Berkeley

 - Pray for a congregant couple with these concerns: he is still working in San Francisco, although immunocompromised, so pray for protection for his health.
 She asks prayer for wisdom in her school leadership team as they plan to reopen, preparing for what’s next, and need prayer for communication challenges in her family.

 - Pray for a congregant who, due to spinal cord surgery and radiation for cancer 10 years ago, has gradually been losing his ability to walk.
 He has just had surgery with hopes of correcting this.
 As he recovers in the hospital, and awaits more test results, pray for a good outcome and that he feels the love and support of his family and church.
-UPDATE 5/19: he is able to walk after a successful surgery.
-Pray for no infection as he continues to heal.
+Pray for no infection as he continues to heal, still struggling with post-op pain and weakness, and concerns for his ability to return to work.

 For our wider community:

-- Pray for parents as they work from home, while schooling and caring for their children.
+- Pray for parents as they work from home, while schooling and caring for their children, and for protection over children and teachers as they return to some version of an in-person classroom.

 - Pray for the most vulnerable in our communities who lack food and housing security, that their needs will be met.